bassam-alamin/Beem-elevator-simulator/README.md

 4. Also to get real time position/ logs of the elevator you can look at your terminal i.e
    ![image](https://github.com/bassam-alamin/Beem-elevator-simulator/assets/31857273/94b45225-c184-4ffd-93f9-4951040450f4)
-6. Also to test the persistence of Logs on database u can install Sqlitebrowser on your machine and view the details.
+5. Also to test the persistence of Logs on database u can install Sqlitebrowser on your machine and view the details.
-   Also note that SQLite3 for easy testing.Since no further configurations are required.
+   Also note that SQLite3 is for easy testing.Since no further configurations are required.
    Elevator Logs:

    ![image](https://github.com/bassam-alamin/Beem-elevator-simulator/assets/31857273/06b18cdf-345b-4fc0-bd25-0e011086379e)